joshfreeman00/MatchTheDoggo/README.md

 # Match The Doggo

 Match The Doggo is memory game that is designed for all ages.
-The instrutins are super easy to follow and the game helps with improving focus and memory and most importantly, the game is designed to have fun with its replayability!
+The instructions are super easy to follow and the game helps with improving focus and memory and most importantly, the game is designed to have fun with its replayability!

 A deployed link is available [here.](https://joshfreeman00.github.io/MatchTheDoggo/)